Ponant/Localization/7.x/Readme.md

 <div>SearchedLocation: @PrivacyLocalizer["Hello"].SearchedLocation</div>
 ````

+Notice how both the `Privacy.cs` and `Privacy.cshtml` do not invoke explicitely `IStringLocalizer` for the data annotations.
 Run and navigate to the *Privacy* page, edit the input form and trigger the validation messages.
 Change language and try again.
 You should see something like this: